afuentes11/edie-homepage-devChallenges/README.md

    <img src="https://github.com/afuentes11/edie-homepage-devChallenges/blob/master/img/mobile%20gif.gif" alt="css3" width="25%" />
 </div>

-The project consists of the creation of a responsive checkout page for an online shop.
-[The original design](https://www.figma.com/file/4B0x88GhiZvgVlcQPSQ73D?chrome=DOCUMENTATION&embed_host=astra&kind=&node-id=0%3A1&viewer=1) was provided by Devchallenges in the challenge.
+The project consists of creating a responsive landing page for a fictitious software development company, EDIE.
+[The original design](https://www.figma.com/file/ahnGupP4JjTdVJDTRfMRF2?chrome=DOCUMENTATION&embed_host=astra&kind=&node-id=0%3A1&viewer=1) was provided by Devchallenges in the challenge.

-The page can be viewed at the following [link](https://afuentes11.github.io/checkout-page-devChallenge/).
+The page can be viewed at the following [link](https://afuentes11.github.io/edie-homepage-devChallenges/).
 If you liked the project, give me a star ⭐.

-The development of the website was a challenge, despite being a simple form, due to the multiple functionalities it required, such as the implementation of modals, form validation and allowing to be able to vary the quantity of each product.
+At the beginning of the project I set out to learn a new technology to better organize CSS code, and what better tool than SASS, a CSS code preprocessor that basically gives you superpowers, it allows you to use functions, conditionals, iterators to structure CSS code.
+Learning to use this technology is necessary to be able to develop better and better interfaces with cleaner and more readable code.

-For the functionality I used JQUERY, in order to get to know the library and be able to extend my development stack.
+On the other hand, I kept learning about JQUERY and in turn strengthening my programming logic.

 ### Built With